East Church and South Main Street Tour - 2005

-Originally built in 1822, it is the oldest structure you will see on this Fairport House Tour.
+Originally built in 1822, it is the oldest structure you will see on this tour.
 It was built by Elijah Fullam to serve as a tavern on the Erie Canal.
 It was also the first post office.
 Its original location was where West Church Street crosses the current canal at the west edge of the village.

 A grave is marked with a headstone in the cellar carrying the name of Mr. Dickinson’s mother.
-Yet, there is another head stone for her in the East Church St. Cemetery.
+Yet, there is another head stone for her in the Greenvale Rural Cemetery on East Church Street.
 Rumor is that the grave conceals the body of a female slave who died of consumption.
 This building is now a place of business.
 Take note of the new full front porch, stairs and slate walks.
 Both staircases are original.
-Floors have been repaired and refinished and the walls have been opened to show where the original tavern was located.
+Floors have been repaired and refinished, and the walls have been opened to show where the original tavern was located.

 131 South Main Street

 This impressive and large Queen Anne is built on the site of the old George Bown Carriage Factory.
 It is still sometimes referred to as the Bown House.
 That structure burned down in 1887.
 The next owner was the president of the Fairport Savings and Loan Bank, Stanley Peacock.
 Another owner operated an insurance office on the first floor.

 The house became a double residence during the depression, and the front entranceway was altered to create two entrances.
 The house has an asymmetrical floor plan and boasts a turret, bays, and multiple porches, including an interesting recessed porch on the second floor.
 This home once had gargoyles and a slate roof.
 Note the unique oriel or ship’s captain window on the south side, and the polygonal turret with window bay at the attic level.

 There is also a secret trap door to the basement hidden in the closet under the main staircase.
 Shhh!
 There are ghosts too!